google/fuzztest/doc/fixtures.md

 ## Using existing GoogleTest fixtures in fuzz tests

-Note: Only use GoogleTest fixtures if they are shared with existing unit tests.
-Otherwise, prefer fixtureless code with
-[standalone initialization functions](https://abseil.io/tips/122).
+Note: Only use GoogleTest fixtures if they are shared with existing unit tests, or if you need static per-fixture setup and teardown (via `SetUpTestSuite` and `TearDownTestSuite`).
+Otherwise, prefer fixtureless code with [standalone initialization functions](https://abseil.io/tips/122).

 If you already use a GoogleTest fixture derived from `::testing::Test` in your